Substance. Sincerity. Swagger. Reverb.

 Johnson’s lyrics explore the two emotions cited in the album’s title and, in true rock ‘n roll fashion, focus predominantly on the latter.
 “It’s about things not working out how you’d hoped; how you’d longed for,” the singer explains, and be it the faded lustre of a summer romance or a discovery of deceit in one once trusted, she manages to make deeply personal experiences seem universal.

 Best of all, though, is that the despair can be danced away in a delightfully sweaty dive on a sticky dance floor as, from the stage, Mise en Scene exudes an undeniable energy – one that commands attention and can instantly ensnare an idle pair of ears.
-Audiences will have a chance to experience that energy first-hand as the pair tours domestically and abroad into 2013 in support of the release.
+Audiences will have a chance to experience that energy first-hand as the pair returns to the road domestically and abroad in 2014 after a 2013 that already saw them travel to the United States, Europe, and the United Kingdom on multiple tours and festival appearances.
 “It’s all about climbing the ladder,” Johnson says, and Dunlop echoes the ethos.
 “The way we perform and carry ourselves – it’s like we have something to prove,” the drummer says.
 “And we do.
 It seems like people are constantly doubting us, so we always have to exceed their expectations.”

-So far, they have, and with Desire’s Despair, they will once again.
+So far, they have, and with Desire’s Despair, they’ve done it once again.